Oliver Belmont

-Oliver Hazard Perry Belmont (November 12, 1858 – June 10, 1908) was an American banker, socialite, and politician who served one term as a United States Representative from New York from 1901 to 1903.
+Oliver Hazard Perry Belmont (November 12, 1858 – June 10, 1908) was an American banker, socialite, and politician who served one term as a United States representative from New York from 1901 to 1903.

 Belmont was a member of the banking firm of August Belmont and Co., New York City.
 He became publisher of the Verdict, a weekly paper.

 Early life

 Belmont was born on November 12, 1858, in New York City, New York.
 Oliver's father was August Belmont, a Hessian Jew who came to the United States in 1837 as an agent for the Rothschilds, and accumulated enormous personal wealth.
 The oldest race in the Triple Crown, the Belmont Stakes, is named for August.
 His mother, Caroline Slidell, née Perry, was the daughter of Commodore Matthew Calbraith Perry, who was renowned for commanding the naval expedition that opened Japan in 1853–54.
 His maternal great-uncle and namesake was Commodore Oliver Hazard Perry, the victor of the Battle of Lake Erie in 1813.
 Belmont attended St. Paul's School in Concord, New Hampshire.

+Military service

 He entered the United States Naval Academy at the age of 14 in 1874.
 He graduated one year late, near the bottom of his class, in June 1880.
 He was commissioned as a midshipman and served for one year, resigning as a Cadet-Midshipman in June 1881 while serving on the USS Trenton.